Czechia (CZ)

 What's the difference between format validation and checking if a VAT number is active?

-Passing format validation means the number is correctly structured, nothing more.
-It could belong to a dissolved company or never have been issued.
+Passing offline checks means the number has an accepted structure and, for 8-digit company numbers, a valid checksum.
+It could still belong to a closed business or never have been issued.
 VatDB confirms actual registration status.

 Validate Czech VAT Numbers Instantly